david-lev/pywa/docs/source/content/getting-started.rst

 - The `WhatsApp <client/overview.html>`_ Client: is the core of the package.
 It is used to send and receive messages and media, register callbacks, manage profile and business settings and more.

 - The `Handlers <handlers/overview.html>`_: Learn how to register callbacks and handle incoming updates (messages, callbacks and more).

+- The `Listeners <listeners/overview.html>`_: Learn how to listen to incoming user updates.

 - The `Filters <filters/overview.html>`_: Learn how to handle specific updates by applying filters and conditions (for example, handle only text messages that contains the word "Hello").